bb3l/Maryland-Education-By-County/README.md

 <img width="770" alt="plot6" src="https://user-images.githubusercontent.com/124946694/235268319-fa5d70b2-fbd8-4357-9ed3-53a37d1697c6.PNG">

-Now there's a big difference!
-The college degree graduation rates will be the main focus as it will better help the couple in solidyfying their choice.
+There is a significant difference (visually) between the graduation rates.
+So the focus will now be on college degree graduation rates, as it will assist the couple in making a more informed decision.

-Howard county came out first for most highschool and college graduates.
-So this will also help someone pick Mongtgomery county over Calvert county if they wanted their child to have a btter chance at graduating college as Montgomery county's rate is almost twice that of Caverlt's.
+Howard County had the highest number of high school and college graduates, making it the preferred location.
+Calvert County ranked second in high school graduates and fourteenth in college graduates, which may not be ideal if the goal is for their child to attain a college degree.
+Therefore, someone may choose Montgomery County over Calvert County to improve their child's chances of graduating from college, as Montgomery County's graduation rate is almost twice that of Calvert's.

 **What did I find out ?**

-After comparing the graduations rates by counties, I realized that some counties have better rates than others, especially for college degrees.
-One thing that I was curious about was trying to find out if this could be affected by some kind of factor, like economical factor.
+Upon comparing graduation rates by county, it became evident that some counties have higher rates than others, especially for college degrees.
+One aspect that piqued my curiosity was whether this could be influenced by factors such as economic status.

 **What factors play a role in the education system at the county level ?**